Azure/Industrial-IoT/docs/opc-publisher/readme.md

 }
 ```

 OPC Publisher 2.9 and above supports strict adherence to Part 6 and Part 14 of the OPC UA specification when it comes to network message encoding.
-To enable strict mode use the `-c` or `--strict` command line option.
+To enable strict mode use the `-c` or `--strict` [command line options](./commandline.md).
 For backwards compatibility this option is off by default.
 Strict mode automatically enables all OPC UA Pub Sub features, including metadata messages.
 To disable metadata messages use the `--dm=true` flag.
 To enable metadata messages when strict mode is not used (compatible to 2.8), use `--dm=false`.

 > It is highly recommended to always run OPC Publisher with strict adherence turned on.